Raychen0617/Interview_prepare/docs/source/LC/bit/bit.md

 0101 = 5
 1010 = A
 1010 1010 1010 1010 1010 1010 1010 1010 = 0x
-### Signed Representation
+### Signed & Unsigned Representation
-Allows both negative and positive numbers.
+Signed: Allows both negative and positive numbers.
 The first bit represents the sign (0 for non-negative, 1 for negative), and the remaining bits represent the magnitude of the number.
 Two's complement is commonly used.

-### Unsigned Representation
-Only allows non-negative numbers.
+Unsigned: Only allows non-negative numbers.
 The entire bit range represents the magnitude of the number.

-### Range
+#### Range
 Signed: $-2^{(n-1)} \text{ to } 2^{(n-1)} - 1 = 10000000 \text{ to } 0111111111$
 Unsigned: $0 \text{ to } 2^n - 1$

 ### Overflow
 If a number exceeds the upper bound of its representation, it overflows.
 In signed representation, the next number after the maximum positive value is the minimum negative value, while in unsigned representation, it wraps around to 0.

-## Operations
+### Operations
 | Operators | Operations | Result |
 |-----------|------------|--------|
 | XOR       | X ^ 0s     | X      |